judsonlmoore/friendsofkyrgyzstan.org/_posts/2017-11-13-my-peace-corps-legacy.md

 I was only dreaming that by sharing my experiences, I could make some impact at all on the Kyrgyz health care system.
 To learn that now a whole new hospital has been built on the support which my article played a part in forming is one of **the most remarkable things** I have ever come to know.

-{% cloudinary {{ site.url }}/assets/images/2020/05/kyrgyzstan-president-almazbek-atambayev-breaking-ground-hospital.jpg alt="President Almazbek Atambayev of Kyrgyzstan breaks ground on a new medical facility." caption="President Almazbek Atambayev of Kyrgyzstan breaks ground on a new medical facility.
+{% cloudinary /assets/images/2020/05/kyrgyzstan-president-almazbek-atambayev-breaking-ground-hospital.jpg alt="President Almazbek Atambayev of Kyrgyzstan breaks ground on a new medical facility." caption="President Almazbek Atambayev of Kyrgyzstan breaks ground on a new medical facility.
 Photo credit: [vb.kg](http://www.vb.kg/doc/367922_atambaev:_narody_nyjno_sozdat_dostoynye_ysloviia_dlia_polycheniia_medpomoshi.html) %}

 ## Students attending university